bright/new-www/content/blog/dreaming-of-firefighting-extinguishing-software-fires.md

 ## What do you do after hours?

-I've always led an active lifestyle.
-Upon joining Bright Inventions, I participated in company workouts led by the pro triathlete Bartosz Banach.
+I've always led an active lifestyle. **Upon joining Bright Inventions, I participated in company workouts led by the pro triathlete Bartosz Banach**.
 He, along with [Michał](/about-us/michal/), inspired me to take up triathlon, and I quickly became fascinated with it.

 So, usually, I start my day with a workout, then work, and after work, I take a nap and have another workout.
 That's about 10 to 12 workouts a week.